flengyel/Zettel/README.md

 - **1.4 Hashtags**: List of relevant keywords.

 ### 1.1 YAML Frontmatter
 The Zettel template includes YAML frontmatter for compatibility with Zettlr and Obsidian.
-If there are Pandoc-style references in the Zettel body, the `reference-section-title:` YAML variable will cause a Reference section with citations to appear at the end of the document.
+If the Zettel body includes Pandoc-style references, the `reference-section-title:` YAML variable will cause a Reference section with citations to appear at the end of the document.

 ```yaml
 ---